Enapter/marketplace/climate_sensors/sonoff_snzb-02d/README.md

 # **SONOFF Temperature and Humidity Zigbee Sensor**

-This [Enapter Device Blueprint](https://github.com/Enapter/marketplace#blue_book-enapter-device-blueprints) integrates Zigbee temperature and humidity sensor from SONOFF using open-source solutions [Zigbe2MQTT](https://www.zigbee2mqtt.io/) and [Node-RED](https://nodered.org/) running on Enapter Gateway as Docker containers.
+This [Enapter Device Blueprint](https://github.com/Enapter/marketplace#blue_book-enapter-device-blueprints) integrates Zigbee temperature and humidity sensor manufactured by SONOFF using open-source solutions [Zigbe2MQTT](https://www.zigbee2mqtt.io/) and [Node-RED](https://nodered.org/) running on Enapter Gateway as Docker containers.
 The Blueprint is intended to run on [Enapter Virtual UCM](https://handbook.enapter.com/software/software.html#%F0%9F%92%8E-virtual-ucm).
 This Blueprint allow to monitor your temperature and humidity as well as set the thersholds for receiving alerts over internet using mobile app.

 Please note that software is provided as is an neither Enapter or authors are responsible for any damage or risks caused by using of this software.